Maxrosoft/python-week2/adventure_game.md

 3. Depending on the player's choices, alter the course of the story, providing various opportunities and obstacles.
 For example, if the player chooses to venture into the forest, they might encounter a dangerous creature, while exploring a cave might lead to the discovery of a valuable artifact.

-4. Keep track of the player's progress through the lands and display their current state (e.g., health, equipment, etc.).
+4. Keep track of the player's progress through the lands and display their current state (health).

 5. Implement conditions for both successful completion (e.g., finding the exit from the unknown lands) and failure (e.g., reaching zero health or making the wrong decision).